HealsCodes/XIPivot/XIPivot.Windower/lua/README.md

 </settings>
 ```

-XIPivot defaults to look for your overlays in the data/DATs/ directory inside the XIPivot/ bundle.
+XIPivot defaults to look for your overlays in the `data/DATs/` directory inside the `XIPivot/` bundle.
-If you perefer a different path you can add the key 'root_path' to settings.xml like so:
+If you prefer a different path you can add the key `'root_path'` to `settings.xml` like so:

 ```xml
 <?xml version="1.1" ?>